How to Make Homemade Applesauce

 Pdf print version

-You think making and canning your own applesauce is difficult or expensive?
+You think making and canning your own homemade applesauce is difficult or expensive?
 Not at all!
 Here's how to do it, complete instructions in easy steps and completely illustrated.
-The applesauce will taste MUCH better than anything you've ever had from a store, and by selecting the right apples, it will be so naturally-sweet that you won't need to add any sugar at all.
+The applesauce will taste much, MUCH better than anything you've ever had from a store, and by selecting the right apples, it will be so naturally-sweet that you won't need to add any sugar at all.
+Plus, there is no need for any additives, preservatives or chemicals.

 I learned years ago how to make jam and applesauce watching my mother and grandmother when I was a child.
 My grandmother and mother always made it, and now if I want it, I've got to make it myself (funny how that growing up stuff works?)

-And here's how you can, too.
-If you don't want to can the applesauce, but just want some fresh for a meal; see how to make applesauce for a meal (not canning it) with NO special equipment.
+And here's how you can (or in the UK, "bottle") it too.
+If you don't want to can the applesauce, but just want some fresh for a meal; or you don't have any food mill, food sieve, etc. see how to make applesauce for a meal (not bottling it) with NO special equipment.
+And once you've made the apple sauce, why not take some of it and make apple butter?
+You can even make sugar-free apple butter!
+If you'd rather make pear sauce, see this page!
+Finally, if you want to make chunky applesauce, see this page.

 Directions for Making Applesauce